Smog-Olufolahan/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ## 7. It is a good file that cuts iron without making a noise
 * A script that creates a file named exactly \*\\'"Holberton School"\'\\*$\?\*\*\*\*\*:) containing the text Holberton School ending by a new line: echo "Holberton School" | cat > '\*\\'\''"Holberton School"\'\''\\*$\*\*\*\*\*:)
 ## 8. Save current state of directory
-* A script that writes into the file ls_cwd_content the result of the command ls -la:
+* A script that writes into the file ls_cwd_content the result of the command ls -la: ls -la > ls_cwd_content
+## 9. Duplicate last line
+* A script that duplicates the last line of the file iacta: